saeta-eth/mp3-to-video/README.md

 # mp3-to-video

-> Convert mp3 to video with a image background.
+> Create video from mp3 and a single image.

 ## Install